-I started this with one of my green paints, very watered down, and just kind of unevenly applied it and then spread it out.
+I started this with one of my green paints, very watered down, and unevenly applied it before then spreading it out.
 I did this for a couple of layers, allowing about 15 minutes drying time in between.

 From this point, you're really just having fun and getting the backdrop to a place that looks good to you.

-Now with hindsight, there's only one thing that I may have done differently and that is to add a final even wash of very diluted paint over the entire thing at the very end.
-I believe that doing so would have brought everything together even more.
+With hindsight, there's only one thing that I may have done differently, and that is to add a final even wash of very diluted paint over the entire thing as a final step.
+I believe that doing so would bring everything together even more.